ericatsydney/ericatsydney.github.io/_posts/2016-03-05-dependency-injection.markdown

 As my understanding

-> Dependency Injection is about how to defer concreting service class, create service instance along with the client instance.
+> Dependency Injection is about how to defer concreting service class.

+> Only create the service instance along with the client instance, it means no `new` keyword in client construct function.

-> But we still need to clarify the **dependency** between client and service, so we **inject** the service into the client as a parameter.
+> But we still need to clarify the **dependency** between client and service classes, so we **inject** the service instance as a parameter into the client construct function.

 1. This is the implementation without DI
 {% highlight php%}